tyyrok/question_game_boilerplate/README.md

 ### Setting up for development with Expo Go
 For development purposes I use Expo Go app, that allows coding without installing IOS or Android native's SDK.
 Only one thing you need to do is install Expo Go (https://expo.dev/client) on your smartphone.

+- Create python virtual environment and switch to it
 - Install requirements - `python pip install -r requirements.txt`
-- Build Redis and Postgres docker images - `docker-compose -f docker-compose-dev.yml build`
+- Build Redis and Postgres docker images - `docker-compose -f docker-compose-dev.yml up`
-- Migrate Django db - `cd backend && python manage.py makemigrations && pythone manage.py migrate`
+- Migrate Django db - `cd backend && python manage.py migrate`
 - Add React Native components: `cd QuestionGame && npm install`

 ### Basic Commands